formkiq/docs.formkiq.com/docs/tutorials/FileSync CLI/document-migration.md

 ## What you’ll need

-* Access to a FormKiQ Pro or FormKiQ Enterprise installation
+* Access to a FormKiQ Advanced or Enterprise installation

 * An installed and configured latest version of the [FileSync CLI](/docs/add-on-modules/modules/filesync-cli)